Investors can use many tools and resources to analyze their portfolios and the economy. The topics here connect closely, so we’ll cover them together:

 *You can assume all dividend income paid from equity securities and funds is considered qualified and subject to 15% or 20% taxation unless otherwise specified.
 If a test question identifies a dividend as non-qualified, it is taxable at the investor’s marginal income tax bracket (up to 37%).

-Here’s a video further breaking down after-tax return:
+Here’s a video that further breaks down after-tax return:

 An index tracks the market prices of a pre-determined group of investments.
-For example, the S&P 500 tracks the stock market prices of 500 of the largest US-based publicly traded companies, which includes Apple, JP Morgan Chase, and Amazon.
+For example, the S&P 500 tracks the stock prices of 500 of the largest US-based publicly traded companies, including Apple, JP Morgan Chase, and Amazon.

-In a general sense, an index tracks the average change in market prices of a basket of securities.
-However, they can weigh certain investments differently.
-For example, changes in Amazon’s market price are more heavily factored into changes in the S&P 500 than the price changes of Alaska Airlines stock (Amazon’s market capitalization is roughly 200 times the size of Alaska Airlines).
-This should make sense - the larger the stock, the bigger the impact it should have on an index.
+In general, an index reflects the average change in market prices for a basket of securities.
+However, indexes can weight securities differently.
+For example, changes in Amazon’s market price affect the S&P 500 more than changes in Alaska Airlines stock, because Amazon’s market capitalization is roughly 200 times larger.
+The larger the company, the more impact it typically has on a cap-weighted index.

 Indexes typically fall into one of two camps when it comes to weighting securities: price-weighted or cap-weighted.
-Price-weighted indexes provide heavier weighting to stocks with higher prices, while cap-weighted indexes provide heavier weighting to stocks with higher market capitalizations.
+Price-weighted indexes give more weight to higher-priced stocks, while cap-weighted indexes give more weight to stocks with higher market capitalizations.

 These are the relevant indexes to be known for the exam:

-The capital asset pricing model (CAPM) predicts a security’s expected return based solely on factors related to systematic risk.
-CAPM utilizes the following formula:
+The capital asset pricing model (CAPM) estimates a security’s expected return using only factors related to systematic risk.
+CAPM uses this formula:

 An investor is analyzing a large-cap stock fund prior to making a potential purchase.
 The expected return of the S&P 500 is 12%, while the security reflects a beta of 1.5 and a standard deviation of 22.
 Additionally, the 3-month T-bill rate is 2%.
 Assuming the investor is utilizing the capital asset pricing model, what is the expected return of the large-cap stock fund?